 Start by connecting your EZRentOut and Xero accounts.

-6) After you’re redirected to EZRentOut Add Ons, you’ll be prompted to choose default Xero accounts.
-You’ve to choose the Sales Account where order/invoice line items go and the Payments Account where payments received against an order go.
+- Now, back in the Settings, you’ll be prompted to choose default Xero Accounts.
+Choose the Sales Account where order/invoice line items go and the Payments Account where payments received against an order go.
 Both these accounts must be selected.

 Note: If you’re unable to connect to Xero, you will get the following error: